jlsilicon/Ch32v003/Ch32v203/SPI_PSRAM/README.md

      Gnd ->  Gnd      MOSI <- PA5
     --

-I am getting cmds/data to/from chip , but only Reading 0 zeroes from the chip.
+I am getting cmds/data to/from chip , but only Reading 0 zeroes from the chip , including its ChipId.

 Below is the Output :